Follow these tips to make your customers swoon

 Think like a customer.

 Look at your company as an outsider (or, better yet, recruit someone to go through the process and report back).
 Throughout the experience, does anyone try to discover where you are in the buyer’s journey and what you actually need?
 Companies that do an excellent job at anticipating customer needs and stressing solutions over product features have proven to be more successful.

 Provide value both before and after the sale.

 Think about the last time someone helped you solve a problem.
 This is something people usually appreciate and remember.
 It can be the same for your customers and prospects.

 Activities like blogging, hosting informational seminars and offering useful tips can all help to establish your company as a go-to resource.
 These positive feelings translate easily into sales.
 After the sale, you can give them something extra, such as special discounts and exclusive deals to show your appreciation.

 Hire a PR firm to help you.

 At Axia, by using communication, innovation and education, we will help you foster real connections with your customers and create a symbiotic relationship.
-Register today for our free 60-Second Impact to get the tools and resources you need to grow your business and help customers fall in love with your company.
+Register today for our 60-Second Impact to get the tools and resources you need to grow your business and help customers fall in love with your company.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.